 - Certain expenses may not be reimbursed per IRS rules.
-Refer to IRS Publication 502 for a complete list of eligible expenses.
+Refer to IRS Publication 502 for a complete list of eligible Medical and Dental expenses.

 The plan administrator for VMware’s FSA plans is TRI-AD.
 Upon enrollment in the GPFSA or the LPFSA, you will receive a TRI-AD BenefitCard.
 The TRI-AD BenefitCard works at eligible providers where Visa® is accepted and can be used whenever you incur a qualified expense.
 You may also pay out-of-pocket and file a claim with TRI-AD for reimbursement (see below for filing instructions).

 For the Dependent Care FSA, you must pay your bill first and then submit documentation for the claim.
 Refer to IRS Publication 503 for a complete list of eligible Child and Dependent Care Expenses.

 You may submit the claim in 3 ways: